-Cause of Death The chronic cough was due to bronchitis, an infection in his lungs and bronchial tubes.
-The pain in his side was caused by an abscess, a sac of pus that had formed in his lungs from the extensive lung infection.
-The slight pain relief that he had was due to the abscess bursting and releasing the pressure.
-Then he became extremely short of breath because the infection had now spread throughout his body and caused a high fever.
-Then he died from the overwhelming infection.
+Cause of Death Franklin was reported to have a chronic cough that was due to bronchitis, an infection in his lungs and bronchial tubes.
+He had pain in his side that was probably caused by an abscess, a sac of pus that had formed in his lungs from the extensive lung infection.
+The slight pain relief that he experienced was most likely due to the abscess bursting and releasing the pressure.
+Then he would have become extremely short of breath because the infection had spread throughout his body, causing a high fever, and finally death from the overwhelming infection in his bloodstream.

 In 1728, at age 22, he wrote his own epitaph: “The Body of B. Franklin, Printer; like the Cover of an old Book, Its Contents torn out, And stript of its Lettering and Gilding, Lies here, Food for Worms.
 But the Work shall not be wholly lost; For it will, as he believ’d, appear once more, In a new & more perfect Edition, Corrected and amended By the Author.“